Nonintrusive solution for identifying counterfeit/fake semiconductor Ics

-Using artificial intelligence (AI), machine vision and X-Ray scanning of chips, the X Ray scanned copper interconnections and other patterns of original chip can be compared with counterfeit.
-This method is non-intrusive and doesn't involve thorough test-jig like electrical testing of the chip.
+Using artificial intelligence (AI), machine vision and X-ray scanning of chips, the X Ray scanned copper interconnections and other patterns of original chip can be compared with counterfeit.
+This method is non-intrusive and doesn't involve electrical testing of the chip.

 A new start-up called Chiplytics has come out with a product called "Chiplytics One" which tests semiconductor chips for there authenticity using available datasets for original chip.